 Throughout the earlier chapters, we wrote functions and called them using a syntax such as drawCircle(tess).
 This suggests that the function is the active agent.
 It says something like, “Hey, drawCircle!
 Here’s a turtle object for you to use to draw with.”

 In object-oriented programming, the objects are considered the active agents.
-For example, in our early introduction to turtles, we used an object-oriented style, so that we said tess.forward(100), which asks the turtle to move itself forward by the given number of steps.
+For example, in our early introduction to turtles, we used an object-oriented style.
+We said tess.forward(100), which asks the turtle to move itself forward by the given number of steps.
 An invocation like tess.circle() says “Hey tess!
 Please use your circle method!”

-This change in perspective might be more polite, but it may not initially be obvious that it is useful.
-Often times shifting responsibility from the functions onto the objects makes it possible to write more versatile functions and makes it easier to maintain and reuse code.
+This change in perspective is sometimes considered to be a more “polite” way to write programming instructions.
+However, it may not initially be obvious that it is useful.
+It turns out that often times shifting responsibility from the functions onto the objects makes it possible to write more versatile functions and makes it easier to maintain and reuse code.

 The most important advantage of the object-oriented style is that it fits our mental chunking and real-life experience more accurately.
 In real life our cook method is part of our microwave oven — we don’t have a cook function sitting in the corner of the kitchen, into which we pass the microwave!
 Similarly, we use the cellphone’s own methods to send an sms, or to change its state to silent.
 The functionality of real-world objects tends to be tightly bound up inside the objects themselves.
 OOP allows us to accurately mirror this when we organize our programs.